 Yellowware Styles and Design Trends Through the Decades

-Like all great vintage finds, yellowware has had its moments in the spotlight—and its price tags have fluctuated right along with the trends.
+Like all beloved vintage finds, yellowware has had its ups and downs in the world of collecting, and its price tags have followed suit.

-Fast forward to 2015, and Joanna Gaines’ farmhouse fever had us all craving primitive charm, sending yellowware back into the decorating scene in a big way.
+Fast forward to 2015, and Joanna Gaines’ farmhouse style reignited our love for primitive charm, bringing vintage yellowware back into the spotlight in a big way.

-What used to be a $60-$75 splurge at antique stores is now a $30 steal at flea markets, making this the perfect time to start (or grow) your collection.
+What was once a $60–$75 splurge at antique shops is now often a $30 steal at flea markets and estate sales, making this the perfect time to start (or expand) your yellowware collection.

 The best part?